group12a/covidometer/README.md

 # covidometer

-This is a project which gives its emphasis on the very current scenerio of the world.This project gives the idea of the current scenerio of the Global Pandemic called Covis-19 hence naming the project as Covidometer.
+This is a project which gives its emphasis on the very current scenerio of the world.This project gives the idea of the current scenerio of the Global Pandemic called Covid-19 or Coronavirus hence naming the project as Covidometer.

 This project is divided in many sub parts,firstly file named main that showcases the details the project implanted with speak module giving a brief description of the project along with the details of Covid-19 cases,where it presents the number of total cases,